Soham-Powar/C_Matrix_Library/README.md

-### Repository made for collaborating on a 3rd sem team project in DSA
+Repository made for collaborating on making a dedicated **matrix library for C**